arrowheadapps/strapi-connector-firestore/README.md

 The metadata map is stored in the document in a field named by appending "$meta" to the name of the field storing the components.
 The map contains a field for every indexed attribute, and each field is an array of all the unique values of that attribute on all the components, or `null` if there are no values.
 If the attribute itself is an array (e.g. many-way relations), then the array is flattened.

+Indexers can be defined for the component ID (primary key) also, and if only the `index` property is defined, then the attribute will be deleted after the indexers have been collected.
+This way, you can index the IDs without the attribute being visible in the content manager.

 Note: when indexing attributes inside components, the data will be duplicated inside the document, increasing document size and bandwidth costs.

 For example, consider a model JSON with the shape below: